theerrorexpert/helpsyntax/README.md

 # the.error.expert helpsyntax

-Most product have a help syntax that can be displayed to help the operator.
+Most software products with a command-line interface (CLI)  have a help syntax that can be displayed to help the operator.

 If you wish to submit an error report for a product and it does not exist here, please help our community by submitting details of the product you are reporting an error for.

-Create a pull request (PR) for this repository after gathering content from this helper script.
+Create a pull request (PR) for this repository after gathering content from this helper script to add product content to the proposed/ directory.

 ```
 $ cd proposed